Guide

 After you finish

-- Continue with validation, filtering, or cleanup if needed.
+• Continue with validation, cleanup, filtering, or imports if needed.

 Common mistakes

-- Skipping row checks before splitting or importing large files.
+• Skipping row count verification before splitting or importing very large CSV files.

 Real-world tips